-Neu features a large range of functionality including: powerful datatypes, most importantly nvar, a recursive variant type capable of representing virtually any type of data, including nested and symbolic data, in a highly efficient manner; easy program setup including configuration and options handling; powerful language design features which were used to create NML - an interpreted language with functional programming aspects, NPL - a high-performance concurrent language using LLVM JIT compilation; a task and graph-based concurrency system; networking and distributed objects; Meta Concepts: A Knowledge-Based Code Generation System; high performance neural networks using LLVM/JIT; several utility classes, and more.
+Neu features a large range of functionality including: powerful datatypes, most importantly nvar, a recursive variant type capable of representing virtually any type of data, including nested and symbolic data, in a highly efficient manner; NDatabase: a full-featured database system for creating and querying arbitrarily large tables of nvar's; easy program setup including configuration and options handling; powerful language design features which were used to create NML - an interpreted language with functional programming aspects; NPL - a high-performance concurrent language using LLVM JIT compilation; NParser, an easy-to-use parser generator for rapidly creating custom languages; a task and graph-based concurrency system and AI search mechanism; networking and distributed objects; Meta Concepts: A Knowledge-Based Code Generation System; high performance neural networks using LLVM/JIT; several utility classes, and more.

 We hope you will find Neu useful, powerful, and a joy to work with!

 |9/25/14||Changes related to NMObject.||neu‑1.4.2.tar.gz|

 |9/22/14||Updates related to neu-meta on the Mac.||neu‑1.4.1.tar.gz|

 |9/15/14||Significant performance improvments to the interpreter including changes to NObject and nvar.
 Several miscellaneous improvements and fixes.||neu‑1.4.0.tar.gz|

 |9/7/14||Updated to use LLVM and Clang 3.5.
 Fixes to NCommunicator, nvar, and other various fixes.||neu‑1.3.0.tar.gz|

 |9/2/14||Added NParser, an easy-to-use yet powerful parser generator.
 Changes to NProc.
 Various additions.||neu‑1.2.0.tar.gz|